OpenLineage/OpenLineage/client/java/README.md

 ## Configuration

+Use the following options to configure the client:

+* An `openlineage.yml` in the user's current working directory
+* An `openlineage.yml` under `.openlineage/` in the user's home directory (ex: `~/.openlineage/openlineage.yml`)
+* Environment variables

-Use the following environment variables to configure the client:
+Use the following environment variables to configure the `HttpTransport`:

 * `OPENLINEAGE_URL`: the URL for the HTTP transport (default: `http://localhost:8080`)
 * `OPENLINEAGE_API_KEY`: the API key to be set on each HTTP request

-You can override the default configuration of the client via environment variables by specifying the URL and API key when creating a new client:
+You can override the default configuration of the `HttpTransport` via environment variables by specifying the URL and API key when creating a new client:

 ```java